Regrained Bars Review Quest

 Chocolate Coffee

-The bar packaging was plastic with a cartoon type design, and fairly muted colors.
+The bar packaging was plastic with a cartoon-type design and fairly muted colors.
 The bar itself was what I refer to as a “classic bar,” meaning it was soft and slightly moist due to the syrups used.
 I prefer a baked bar with some crispness to it.
 Of all the bars, the flavor profile was strongest in the Coffee bar.
-I don’t like coffee though, so this bar fell to the bottom of my list, but not Lulu’s.
+I don’t like coffee, so this bar fell to the bottom of my list, but not Lulu’s.

 Honey Cinnamon

 The Honey Cinnamon was my favorite flavor.
-The almonds were not over powering, and the honey was not too sweet.
-It had a fairly mild taste, and the Cinnamon was a nice compliment to the mild sweetness.
+The almonds were not overpowering, and the honey was not too sweet.
+It had a relatively mild taste, and the Cinnamon was a nice compliment to the mild sweetness.
 This bar had the same moist, chewy texture as the Chocolate.

 Blueberry Sunflower

-Blueberry is usually my favorite flavor, as is most any berry flavor, but this was not the case with this bar.
-The ginger and sunflower combination resulted in an odd slightly tangy taste for me.
+Blueberry is usually my favorite flavor, as is a most berry, but this was not the case with this bar.
+The ginger and sunflower combination resulted in an odd, slightly tangy taste for me.
 This bar also had the same moist, chewy texture as the others.

 Regrain Bars Summary